 After all, it’s difficult to get excited about putting a lot of effort into something that, in all likelihood, most of your subscribers are only scanning at best.
 But what initially feels like a futile mission actually presents an interesting challenge: Knowing that your audience is primarily scanning your emails, how can your copy capture their attention and get them to convert?
 Here are a few strategies we’ve seen work.

 1. Craft a compelling subject line.

 Subject lines are everything when it comes to boosting the success rates of your emails.
 They’re the first thing people see when they pull up their inbox and determine whether or not they'll decide to hit “open."
 In fact, 35% of your audience opens emails based on subject line alone (Convince and Convert).

 That’s why you should do everything you can to optimize your subject line copy.
 A few basic rules to follow:

-• Use actionable language and tell recipients exactly what they’ll be able to do with your email if they open it.
+• Use actionable language and tell recipients exactly what they’ll be able to do with your email.

-• Keep it clear – jokes are great, but they should always come second to clarity and, in the case of subject lines, brevity.
+• Keep it clear.
+Jokes are great, but they should always come second to clarity and brevity.
 Besides, you can always use the preheader text to expand on whatever it is you're trying to say.

 • Try to reference what’s actually within the body of your email.
 You can be clever, but no one appreciates a click-bait-and-switch.